MicroPanda123/somdumbstuffthatinvolvesevolutionaryalgorithmkinda/README.md

 13. Repeat steps from 7 to 12 until iterations end or best_student weren't improving.
 14. Save final best_student to file and return it.

+## Possible optimizations
+This code can be optimized big time.
+Am I willing to?
+Idk maybe.
+It works for me and I don't see it being really used in any kind of production, so my only fuel to make it better would be self determination, I might do it later.

 [^1]: It's actually pseudorandom, since computers can't generate true random numbers.